thisLinda/restaurant-app-stage1/README.md

 An HTTP server is required to open this file...may I suggest using Visual Studio Code?
 It makes coding life much more simple, no dependencies!
 Download or clone the repository https://github.com/thisLinda/restaurant-app-stage1.

+Post submission note: Google Maps API key has been removed from the project.
+To view the project with complete functionality insert your key.

 ## Project Overview: Stage 1 (Information below is instruction to the Udacity student for completing the project)

 For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.
 In **Stage One**, you will take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
 You will also add a service worker to begin the process of creating a seamless offline experience for your users.